chocolatey/choco-wiki/FeaturesBranding.md

 ## ChocolateyGuiBranding.dll

-The first time a Business Licensed version of Chocolatey GUI is executed, and there are the above asset files in one of the defined locations, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
+The first time Chocolatey GUI, with the Chocolatey GUI licensed extension installed, is executed, and the above asset files are in one of the defined locations, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
 The new file actually contains all the image files that were created, as they have been embedded as resources within this assembly file.
 This approach is used in order to optimize the loading of the assets.
 Once this ChocolateyGuiBranding.dll has been created, Chocolatey GUI will use it each time the application runs.
 The original image asset files are actually no longer required, and can be removed.
 If at any point you need to re-generate the branding that is being used, simply delete the following two files:

 * ChocolateyGuiBranding.dll
 * ChocolateyGuiBranding.resources